grannycart/grannycart.github.io/README.md

 4. Check that your index.md YAML is set to use layout "home"
 5. Edit _layouts/home.html and add {% include analytics.html %} above the </header> (This says to suck in that analytics.html file when rendering the page)
 6. Edit _config.yml and add google_analytics: UA-[custom tag from google]
+	* (I think this is the only step necessary for themes that have google analytics support built in.)
 * Note: UA- based google analytics will stop working in 2023.
 At that point you have to figure out how to make G- based properties work.

 ## License: